On topological Hochschild homology of the $K(1)$-local sphere: Topological Hochschild homology of mod

-\end{thm} \begin{proof} This proof follows from Proposition \ref{prop d_1} and Proposition \ref{prop dp-1}.
-There are no further possible differentials for bidegree reasons.
-This can be seen in Figure \ref{sseq:2} since all the algebra generators are in the range specified.
-The only possible hidden multiplicative extension is easily ruled out by a filtration argument. \end{proof} \begin{rem} This paper mainly considers mod $(p,v_1)$ homotopy of topological Hochschild homology of the connective cover of the $K(1)$-local sphere, but one could also consider mod $(p,v_1)$ homotopy of topological Hochschild homology of the non-connective $K(1)$-local sphere.
+since $2p^2>2p+1$ for all primes $p$.
+Thus, the relations \eqref{rel 1} and \eqref{rel 2} cannot both hold.
+Therefore, there are no elements in May filtration greater than that of $(\gamma_{p^{k-1}}(\sigma b))^p=0$, which has the same May filtration as $\gamma_{p^k}(\sigma b)$.
+This implies that there cannot be a hidden multiplicative extension on $(\gamma_{p^{k-1}}(\sigma b))^p$ or any of the other products $\gamma_{i}(\sigma b)\gamma_j(\sigma b)=0$ where $i+j=p^k$ for $i,j,k\ge 1$.
+These are the only other possible hidden multiplicative extensions, so no further hidden multiplicative extensions occur. \end{proof} \begin{rem} This paper mainly considers mod $(p,v_1)$ homotopy of topological Hochschild homology of the connective cover of the $K(1)$-local sphere, but one could also consider mod $(p,v_1)$ homotopy of topological Hochschild homology of the non-connective $K(1)$-local sphere.
 This is trivial however, since